 13. Meet Danish Wildlife in a Deer Park

-To breathe in fresh Nordic air, head to Dyrehaven, one of the top Denmark attractions located in North Zealand, just under 30 minutes from the capital city.
-It’s a perfect addition to your Copenhagen itinerary.
+To breathe in fresh Nordic air, head to Dyrehaven, one of the top Denmark sights located in North Zealand.
+It’s just under 30 minutes away from the capital city, making it a perfect addition to your Copenhagen itinerary.

 12. Visit the Car-Free Island of Nyord

-One of the best things to do in Denmark is to rent a car and drive around Zealand, the island where Copenhagen is located.
+Going on a road trip across Danish cities is one of the best activities in Denmark.
 But when you’re ready to take a break from driving and still want to explore, Nyord has a special treat in store.

 11. Go Bridgewalking at the Old Little Belt Bridge

-Looking for some thrill?
+Looking for thrilling things to do in Denmark?
 The Old Little Belt Bridge is one of the coolest Denmark attractions.
 It's the only place in the world, besides Sydney, Australia, where you can experience the thrill of bridgewalking.

 10. Enjoy Danish Cuisine